 Congressman Bishop supports efforts to improve the quality of life for the brave men and women who sacrifice to serve our nation, as well as the many veterans who have served us in the past.

 He is well acquainted with how vital the 2nd District is to our defense as both Fort Benning (near Columbus) and Albany’s Marine Corps Logistics are within the district, where he is privileged to count thousands of military personnel and veterans among his constituency.
 His representing these military installations has given Congressman Bishop a primary role in addressing a wide-range of issues that affect our service men and women.
-He has also traveled to both Iraq and Afghanistan to visit the troops and see firsthand the remarkable work our young men and women are doing there.
+He has also traveled to both Iraq and Afghanistan to visit the troops and see firsthand the remarkable work our young men and women were doing there.